 How do you spell 5782 in Hebrew… I have found three different spellings: תשפ״ב היתשפב היןפב – Also how do you spell 5783?
 Thank youQuestion from Sherry

-The first two things to understand is with Hebrew numbers there is no way to put a “zero” but you can do ten, twenty and so on.
+The first two things to understand are with Hebrew numbers there is no way to put a “zero” but you can do ten, twenty and so on.
 I won’t go into why it doesn’t have a zero and why it isn’t used but just know it doesn’t.
-The second is that with everything written in Hebrew you are reading from right to left.
+The second is that with everything written in Hebrew, you are reading from right to left.

 Each number is a Hebrew letter that is assigned to it so let’s do the first ten and keep it simple.